Buying a Home that Fits Your Lifestyle

-You’d think the easiest thing in the world would be deciding what house to buy.
+You’d think the easiest thing in the world would be deciding which house to buy.
 After all, who knows you better than you?
 You know exactly what you want, right?
 Well, sometimes.
-The truth is that most people only have an idea of what they want – the number of bedrooms and bathrooms, size of the kitchen and garage, and maybe the yard.
+The truth is that most people only have an idea of what they want – the number of bedrooms and bathrooms, size of the kitchen and garage, and, maybe, the yard.
 Things tend to get a little murkier when you mix in neighborhoods and schools, commutes to work and distance to ball fields and retail shops.

-Fortunately, your Real Living Professional has the tools you need to select just the right property for everyone in your home (even if you live by yourself).
+Fortunately, we have the tools you need to select just the right property for everyone in your home (even if you live by yourself).
 We have computerized maps with overlays of school districts, commuter highways and other features.
-And, of course, with a click of a mouse we usually show you which homes are for sale in the areas you select.
+And, of course, with a click of a mouse, we usually show you which homes are for sale in the areas you select.

-Once you have your individual lists, combine them into a single master list and start prioritizing.
-You’ll be amazed at how quickly you’ll be able to separate the “must-haves” from the “optionals.”
+Once you have your individual lists, combine these into a single master list and start prioritizing.
+You’ll be amazed at how quickly you’ll be able to separate the “must-haves” from the “optional.”

-- Tell us about the style you like, whether it’s a two-story, contemporary, ranch or something else.
+- Tell us about the style you like, whether it’s two-story, contemporary, ranch or something else.

-- List your priorities in home features, such as a two- or three-car garage; gourmet kitchen; etc.
+- List your priorities in home features - such as a two-car garage, gourmet kitchen, or laundry on the bedroom level.

-- Think about your lifestyle.
-Do you entertain a lot?
+- Think about your lifestyle: Do you like to entertain?
 Is yours the home where all the neighborhood kids gather?
-Do you hate yard work?
+Do you loathe yard work?

 - Ask about the property tax assessment, including any special assessments or pending bond issues.

-- Get an idea of the neighborhood’s character by talking with people who live there.
+- Get an idea of the neighborhood’s character by talking with people who live in it.

-One afterthought.
-Every once in a while your Real Living Sales Professional may show you something that doesn’t seem to fit your list.
-After we’ve worked with you for awhile, our professional experience and our intuition about your family may lead us to show you something just a little bit different.
-You’d be surprised at how often that’s the home our clients buy.
+Your Real Living Capital City Agent may show you something that doesn’t seem to fit your list.
+After working with you for awhile, our professional experience and our intuition about your family may lead us to show you something just a little bit different.
+You’d be surprised at how often this is the home our clients fall in love with!